ethan-ejh-hunter/code-atlas/README.md

       ...

 ## Database Initialization

-CodeAtlas uses a SQLite database (`code_atlas.db`) to store file indices and annotations.
+The database is initialized when you run the `scan` command.
+It uses a SQLite database (`code_atlas.db`) to store file indices and annotations.

 To initialize the database and scan the `source-code` directory for files, run the following command from the project root: